5-MeO-DBT

 5-MeO-DBT, also known as 5-methoxy-N,N-dibutyltryptamine, is a serotonin receptor modulator, and a rare substituted tryptamine derivative, which is thought to be a psychoactive substance.

 Unlike many other related compounds it exhibits very low efficacy for the 5-HT_{2A} receptor.

 5-MeO-DBT was first described in the literature by Alexander Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known and Loved).
-It was identified in a designer drug sample by a forensic laboratory in Slovenia in March 2021, and assessed pharmachologically in 2023.
-It is controlled under drug analogue legislation in a number of jurisdictions.
+It was encountered as a novel designer drug by 2019 and was assessed pharmacologically in 2023.
+The drug is controlled under drug analogue legislation in a number of jurisdictions.

 Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin briefly mentioned 5-MeO-DBT and described it as a known compound with unknown activity.
 Relatedly, the properties and effects of 5-MeO-DBT are unknown.
 In any case, related drugs like dibutyltryptamine (DBT) and 4-HO-DPT have been reported to yield disappointing effects.